Jake Zyrus: Early life

-Zyrus was born as Charmaine Clarice Relucio Pempengco in Cabuyao, Laguna province, and was raised by single mother Racquel.
+Zyrus was born as Charmaine Clarice Relucio Pempengco in Cabuyao, Laguna province, the Philippines, and was raised by single mother Racquel.
 To help support the family, Zyrus began to enter singing contests at the age of seven, from town fiestas in various provinces to singing competitions on TV, eventually competing in almost a hundred such contests.

 In 2005, Zyrus joined Little Big Star, a talent show in the Philippines loosely patterned after American Idol.
 Eliminated after the first performance, Zyrus was called back as a wildcard contender and eventually became one of the finalists.
-Although a consistent top scorer in the final rounds, Zyrus did not win the title in the finale, placing third.

-Zyrus made some minor appearances on local television shows and commercials, but essentially fell off the radar after Little Big Star.
-Only in 2007 did Zyrus gain worldwide recognition after an avid supporter, FalseVoice, started posting a series of performances on YouTube.
-These videos received over 15 million hits, making Zyrus an internet sensation.
+Although a consistent top scorer in the final rounds, Zyrus finished the show in third place.
+After Little Big Star, Zyrus made several appearances on local television shows and commercials, but did not receive wider notice until 2007 when an avid supporter, FalseVoice, started posting a series of Zyrus' performances on YouTube.
+These videos received over 15 million views, making Zyrus an internet sensation.

 Career

 2007–2008: Discovery and early work

-In June 2007, producers at Ten Songs/Productions, a music publishing company in Sweden, invited Zyrus to a demo-recording seeing online videos.
-Zyrus recorded seven songs—six covers and an original song called "Amazing", and was next invited to the South Korean talent show Star King on 13 October 2007, singing "And I Am Telling You I'm Not Going" and a duet of "A Whole New World" with Kyuhyun from Super Junior.
+In June 2007, producers at Ten Songs/Productions, a music publishing company in Sweden, invited Zyrus to record demos after seeing the online videos.
+Zyrus recorded seven songs, six covers and an original song called "Amazing", and was next invited to the South Korean talent show Star King on 13 October 2007, singing "And I Am Telling You I'm Not Going" and a duet of "A Whole New World" with Kyuhyun from Super Junior.

-Having seen online videos, Ellen DeGeneres invited Zyrus to appear on her show.
-He flew to the United States for the first time and performed two songs on 19 December 2007 episode: "I Will Always Love You" and "And I Am Telling You".
-Following this American debut, Zyrus made a second appearance on Star King on 28 December as the "Most Requested Foreign Act", performing Gloria Gaynor's "I Will Survive" and singing a duet with Lena Park.
+Having also seen the online videos, Ellen DeGeneres invited Zyrus to appear on her show, his first appearance in the United States, where he performed two songs on the 19 December 2007 episode: "I Will Always Love You" and "And I Am Telling You".
+Zyrus then made a second appearance on Star King in Korea on 28 December as the "Most Requested Foreign Act", performing Gloria Gaynor's "I Will Survive" and singing a duet with Lena Park.
 In January 2008, Zyrus was invited to Malacañang Palace to perform for President Gloria Macapagal Arroyo.

-Returning to the international scene, Zyrus next guested on 8 April episode of The Paul O'Grady Show in London, England.
-The Philippine debut EP Charice was released in May 2008; this mini album, consisting of six songs and six backing tracks, was awarded gold certification in the Philippines in October 2008, and reached platinum status in 2009.
-Zyrus appeared on the edition of 12 May of The Oprah Winfrey Show in the episode "World's Smartest Kids", where performing Whitney Houston's "I Have Nothing".
+Zyrus next guested on the 8 April 2008 episode of The Paul O'Grady Show in London, England.
+The Philippine debut EP Charice was released in May 2008; this mini album, consisting of six songs and six backing tracks, was awarded gold certification in the Philippines in October and reached platinum status in 2009.
+Zyrus appeared on the 12 May 2008 episode of The Oprah Winfrey Show, "World's Smartest Kids", performing Whitney Houston's "I Have Nothing".
 After the show, Oprah Winfrey contacted David Foster to see what the music producer could do for Pempengco.